Article Image

 Real-World Illustration

-IAS Officer’s Trajectory:
+IAS officer’s Trajectory:

 o Starts as SDM → District Magistrate → Empanelment as Joint Secretary (Centre) → Secretary (highest rank).

-Issue: Perceived favoritism in central postings.
+Issue: Perceived favouritism in central postings

 Outcome: Improved trust but lingering disparities in cadre representation.

-Relevance to UPSC Exam
+Relevance to the UPSC Exam

-GS Paper II: Governance, accountability, and institutional reforms.
+GS Paper II: Governance, Accountability, and Institutional Reforms

 Essay Topics: "Merit vs. Seniority in Bureaucracy" or "Balancing Equity and Efficiency in Civil Services."